tmoss4/bkr/pages/pages-root-folder/about.md

 ##### Contact
 Found a problem with the site?
 Want to learn more, suggest a new section, donate, or just tell us we're doing a great job?
 Email <a href="mailto:moss.theophilus@gmail.com">moss.theophilus@gmail.com</a> and let us know!

+New sections being considered are:
+<li>an interactive graphic of the bus system on Nassau</li>
+<li>a heat crime map of Nassau that show historically crime-ridden areas - perhaps by year</li>